 How long will it take?

-To get you connected, we need an EWR from your electrical contractor and a service order from your electricity retailer.
+To get you connected, in addition to your Connect Application, we need an EWR from your electrical contractor and a service order from your electricity retailer.

-Once received, we will visit your premises within 5 business days to complete your connection (unless we have to change our network to connect you).
+Once all paperwork is received, we will endeavour to attend your premises within 5 business days to complete your connection (unless we must change our network to connect you or need to organise an appointment for your connection).

 A metering provider will also need to visit your premises to install your electricity meter.
-They'll usually do this either at the same time or after our visit.
-Your electricity retailer will advise the timeframe for your connection, including installation of the meter.
+Your electricity retailer should advise the timeframe for your connection, including installation of the meter.

-Timeframes depend on network availability, access and traffic control requirements, or any other impacts that are outside of our control.
+Note: Connection timeframes depend on network availability, clear access to your premises, traffic control requirements, or any other impacts that are outside of our control.

 How much will it cost?